 Recently, I had the question “could another oil be substituted for safflower oil in a recipe”.
 The answer is almost always yes, you can.
 But it depends on what you are making and what oil you want to use as the substitute.
 So, here are some things to consider when choosing a cooking oil.

 ♥ Heat Resistance or Smoking Point – At what temperature will the oil break down and smoke?
 This is especially important to consider if you are frying.

-Taste – Does this oil have a flavor?
+♥ Taste – Does this oil have a flavor?
 Or is it tasteless and neutral in flavor?
 If it is not neutral, does the flavor compliment the dish?

 ♥ Nutrition – Does this oil contain large amounts of saturated or trans-fats?

 Another thing to consider when choosing an oil is taste.
-Most of the time choosing a neutral flavored oil is the best choice.
+Most of the time, choosing a neutral flavored oil is the best choice.
 When frying, you might have a seasoned batter or crumb that you want to stay true to its flavors.
 In baking you might be using flavors that are delicate and not want them to compete with the oil.

 But there are times when the oil, if flavored, can give a boost to the other flavors in your dish, like a drop or two of sesame oil in your stir fry, or hazelnut oil in your vinaigrette.
 Last week I shared my recipe for Coconut Crumb Banana Muffins and I used coconut oil.
 It was a good choice for this recipe as it gave a flavor boost to the Coconut Crumb Topping and also to the muffin.

-So, this week I am sharing a great chart comparing 2 of the 4 characteristics of cooking oils.
+so, this week I am sharing a great chart comparing 2 of the 4 characteristics of cooking oils

 This chart, “Cooking Oil Smoking Point and Flavor Neutrality” compares the smoking points of commonly used cooking oils and I have also noted which oils are flavor neutral.
 On the left side of the chart the oils are listed alphabetically.
 The graph on the right-side lists oil by smoking point, highest at the top and lowest at the bottom.
 As you look at this information, you might notice that refined oils are grouped toward the top and unrefined oils are at the bottom.
 Fruit and nut oils that are cold pressed are mostly in the center.
 Interestingly, the neutral flavored oils appear to be mostly toward the top of the graph sorted by smoking point.